veraleitaodev/getGoals/README.md

     3. As a Returning Visitor, I want to be able to create, update and delete my goals.

   - #### Frequent User Goals
     1. As a Frequent User, I want to explore content in image boards online related to my goals.
+As images are a powerful tool to help focus in goals.
     2. As a Frequent User, I want to easily access my current goals and costumize them.
-    3. As a Frequent User, I want to see my progression as I advance to meet my goals.

 - ### Design
   - #### Colour Scheme